Exposing Limitations of Language Model Agents in Sequential-Task Compositions on the Web: Prompted Language Model Agents with Oracle Exemplars

 \section{Prompted Language Model Agents with Oracle Exemplars}

+In this paper, we assume, as a realistic and important constraint, that: (1) \textbf{prompted or finetuned LMAs are deployed as a service in the real world}; (2) \textbf{users are only allowed to interact with the agents via providing task instruction}, and (3) \textbf{not allowed to intervene the backend system or prompts}.
+Providing exemplars or preparing finetuning demonstrations for every compositional problem is infeasible given the huge space of web automation problems.
+Moreover, it significantly hinders the user experience that the agents would be good at some specific format of instructions and that their violation of those affects the performance even if semantically the same.

-We here evaluate the performance of RCI with \texttt{gpt-4} and oracle exemplars on 20 two-way tasks in CompWoB.
-We provide two demonstrations per task in the prompts. \autoref{fig:oracle_twoway} shows that RCI with \texttt{gpt-4} and oracle exemplars achieves 82.9\% success rate, which is the best among the baselines, such as HTML-T5++ (73.9\%), RCI with combination exemplars (\texttt{gpt-3.5-turbo}: 46.9\%, \texttt{gpt-4}: 71.5\%).
+As a sanity check of the environments and baseline agents, we here demonstrate that prompted LMAs can change their behaviors adaptively by modifying their prompts and demonstrations.
+We evaluate the performance of RCI with \texttt{gpt-4} and oracle exemplars on 20 two-way tasks in CompWoB.
+We provide two demonstrations per task in the prompts. \autoref{fig:oracle_twoway} shows that RCI with \texttt{gpt-4} and oracle exemplars achieves 82.9\% success rate, which is the best among the baselines, such as HTML-T5++ (73.9\%), RCI with \texttt{gpt-3.5-turbo} and oracle exemplars (56.8\%), RCI with combination exemplars (\texttt{gpt-3.5-turbo}: 46.9\%, \texttt{gpt-4}: 71.5\%).
 See \autoref{tab:per_task_compwob_results} for other baselines.
-This ensures that if a prompt includes how to perform on compositional tasks, the performance gets better.
-However, please also keep in mind that providing exemplars for every compositional problem is infeasible given the huge space of problems and the cost of collecting demonstrations for every one of them.
+This ensures that the tasks are feasible, and that if a prompt includes how to perform on compositional tasks, the performance gets better.
+In contrast, while oracle demonstrations help improve performance, they could not fully resolve the issues from reverse-order instructions.

+Through the experiments in \cref{sec:results}, we have intended to shed light on their zero-shot generalization capabilities of dealing with unknown sequential-task compositions.
+For reliable and robust web automation agents, we might need to leverage both prompting and finetuning approaches at the different development stages.
+For instance, prompted LMAs might work well as adaptive automated data collectors to the novel domains and finetuned LMAs as deployed agents for service.